Absulit/points/README.md

 ## Texture - addTexture2d

-You can create an empty texture, which is not very useful on its own, but if you set the second parameter to true, after the Fragment Shader is printed out to screen, and it saves the output value and you can use it in the next update, so basically you can sample the value from the previous frame.
+You can create an empty texture, which is not very useful on its own, but if you set the second parameter to true, after the Fragment Shader is printed out to screen, it saves the output value to this texture and you can use it in the next update call, so basically you can sample the value from the previous frame.

 ```js
 // main.js